sisl/ROSOccupancyGridPrediction/README.md

 Requirments:
 - Ubuntu 18.04
 - ROS Melodic
-- Tensorflow VERSION
+- Tensorflow r2.3 for CUDA 11.0 (compiled from source and linked accordingly)
-- PyTorch VERSION
+- LibTorch 1.8.0 for CUDA 11.0 (binary downloaded from PyTorch website)
-- CUDA VERSION
+- CUDA 11.0